-Discussion Question 2 Reflect upon a situation where you may have thought that a patient could not see, hear, or perhaps understand you, and then suddenly they said or did something that surprised you.
-Can you share that situation and how it made you feel?
-What did you learn as a result of that encounter?
-Further Discussion/Points as Needed to Prompt Audience Interaction What did you learn as a result of watching the encounter between Mrs. Marrero and her family?
-What effect do you think this encounter may have had on the family?
-Suggested Applicability to Nursing Courses and/or to Care Settings Courses: Palliative/Hospice Care; Introduction to Nursing; Geriatric Nursing; Medical/Surgical Nursing; Mental Health Nursing; and any courses focused on culture, communication, spirituality.
+Further Discussion/Points as Needed to Prompt Audience Interaction Mr. Bilotti talks about how he would have rather lost an arm than to have lost his wife.
+How do you think the loss of such a prominent figure in his life may be affecting his desires to refuse extraordinary measures to keep him alive?
+Suggested Applicability to Nursing Courses and/or to Care Settings Courses: Palliative/Hospice Care; Introduction to Nursing; Home Health/Community Nursing; Mental Health Nursing; Medical/Surgical Nursing; and any course focused on communication, advanced care planning (Do Not Resuscitate orders, POLST or MOLST orders), discharge planning, access to care, and/or family systems.
 Care Settings: Orientation and/or in-service programs for health care providers in primary, acute, long term, hospice/palliative care, and/or home care settings.
-Suggested Congruence with ELNEC© Modules Palliative Care Nursing; Cultural/Spiritual Considerations in End-of-Life Care; Communication.
+Suggested Congruence with ELNEC© Modules Palliative Nursing Care; Symptom Management; Cultural/Spiritual Considerations in End-of-Life Care; Communication; Loss, Grief, Bereavement.